Roblox/creator-docs/content/en-us/projects/managing.md

 ## Testing

-Your team can instantly test the experience on PC, mobile, and other devices you wish to support through the Roblox app — no need to compile builds, deploy to app stores, or await app store approval.
+Your team can instantly test the experience on PC, mobile, and other devices you wish to support through the Roblox app; no need to compile builds, deploy to app stores, or await app store approval.

 Studio offers a suite of options for testing an experience before releasing it